On singularity properties of convolutions of algebraic morphisms -- the general case (with an appendix joint with Gady Kozma): Introduction

-We want to find $\epsilon>0$ such that if $I_{h}(1,F)<\infty$ (i.e. $h_{F}$ is absolutely integrable) for $F\in\mathrm{Loc}_{>}$, then $I_{h}(1+\epsilon,F)<\infty$ for $F\in\mathrm{Loc}_{>}$.
-For $h_{F}=\left|f_F(x)\right|_{F}\cdot1_{W_{F}(\psi)}$ this can be deduced from \cite[Theorem B]{BDOP13}.
+We want to find $\epsilon>0$ such that if $I_{h}(1,F)<\infty$ (i.e.~$h_{F}$ is absolutely integrable) for $F\in\mathrm{Loc}_{>}$, then $I_{h}(1+\epsilon,F)<\infty$ for $F\in\mathrm{Loc}_{>}$.
+For $h_{F}=\left|f_{F}(x)\right|_{F}\cdot1_{W_{F}(\psi)}$ where $f$ is $\Ldp$-definable, this can be deduced from \cite[Theorem B]{BDOP13}.
 For $h$ motivic (Definition \ref{def:motivic function}), some complications arise; $h$ is now a finite sum of terms $h=\sum\limits _{j=1}^{N}h_{i}$, where each $h_{i}$ does not have to be absolutely integrable (at least globally).
 In addition, each $h_{i}$ has a more complicated description than a definable function.
 These complications are dealt with in Section \ref{sec:Main-analytic-result}.
-The main idea in both the definable and the motivic case, is to reduce $I_{h}(s,F)$ to certain exponential sums (the sums in the motivic case involve polynomials as well), such that their convergence is easier to analyze.
+The main idea in both the definable and motivic cases is to reduce $I_{h}(s,F)$ to a geometric power series (or a slight variant of such power series in the motivic case), whose convergence is easier to analyze.